lkirkwood/netdox/spec.md

 Links in plugin data look like `(!(${LINK_TYPE}|!|${LINK_ID})!)`, where `${LINK_TYPE}` is one of `report`, `dns`, `node` and `${LINK_ID}` is the ID of the target object.
 All text of this form in any plugin data or report will be converted to a link by the output driver.
 Invalid links will not be handled differently by netdox.

+### Note on support

+Currently in "map" plugin data types, the entire string of the value must be taken up by the link.
+Otherwise, the text will be rendered as-is.

 ## Plugin Data for a DNS object
 + Key: `pdata;dns;${OBJECT_ID}`
 + Type: `set`